rjames187/rjames187/README.md

-### Interests
-- Software Design and Architecture
-- Distributed Services

-Currently learning Golang
+Interested in software architecture.

+Experienced in Node.js and Typescript and currently learning Golang.